Office of Senator Mark Dayton v. Hanson: Supreme Court

 The court only answered the second question at issue and did not reach the merits of the case.
 Justice John Paul Stevens authored the opinion of the 8-0 court, which held that it did not have jurisdiction to hear the case and declined to grant certiorari.
 The justices held that because the CAA only allows direct appeals to the Supreme Court for rulings on the constitutional validity of the statute, and the lower courts' ruling did not qualify as such, appeal was not authorized.

 Subsequent history

-In February 2009, Hanson and Dayton reached a confidential settlement, one month after Hanson filed to run for governor of Minnesota.
+In February 2009, Hanson and Dayton reached a confidential settlement, one month after Dayton filed to run for governor of Minnesota.
 In October 2010, Minnesota Republican Party Chairman Tony Sutton and Deputy Chairman Michael Brodkorb called on Dayton to answer questions about the settlement, including whether public money was involved.
 The Dayton campaign released a statement: "The parties have reached a settlement, the terms of which are confidential.
 I will reimburse the U.S. Treasury for the full amount of the settlement to relieve taxpayers of any such burden.
 The terms of this agreement prohibit me from making any further statement regarding this action."